(Last Update: 11/30/2024)

 Can a mouthguard help with sleep apnea?

 A mouthguard, specifically with a unique design, is a mandibular advancement device (MAD) that can help with sleep apnea.
-It works by slightly advancing the lower jaw to keep the air way open during sleep, reducing airway obstruction and decreasing snoring and the severity of sleep apnea episodes.
+It works by slightly advancing the lower jaw to keep the airway open during sleep, reducing airway obstruction and decreasing snoring and the severity of sleep apnea episodes.

 What mouthpiece helps with sleep apnea?

 Mandibular advancement devices and tongue-retaining devices are effective mouthpieces for sleep apnea.
 MADs adjust the jaw position, while TRDs hold the tongue to prevent airway blockage.
-Additionally, chin straps and genioglossus advancement devices can support the jaw or tongue, further aiding in reducing sleep-related apnea symptoms.

 Does the Soothie mouthpiece work?